fantianwen/laalaz13E/README.md

 A simple script if auto-fight is here "https://github.com/fantianwen/ExTools/blob/master/autoFight.py" for referring.

-I will explain here in detail.
-Please read it.
+I will not explain here in detail.
+It is easy to understand, please read the script and you will know how it works fast.

 Ok, now you have know how this script is working.